sjsu-cs131-f25/bravefalcons-HouseTS-housing/data/README.md

 2. Download the dataset files in zip format.

 3. Extract the content of the ZIP file on your machine.
-   You should see files such as:
+   	- you should see folder named archive and inside of it files such as:
-	- HouseTS.zip -> contains all data.
+		- CSV/TSV files for housing prices, socioeconomic features, POI and indexes.
-	- Inside: CSV/TSV files for housing prices, socioeconomic features, POI and indexes.
+   		- Folder called DMV_Multi_Data

 ## Local Setup